aaronbloomfield/nws/hws/ctf/index.md

 #### Changelog

 Any changes to this page will be put here for easy reference.
 Typo fixes and minor clarifications are not listed here.
 So far there aren't any significant changes to report.

+- Thu, Apr 25: a hints page is available; see the links on the CTF home page (the link to the CTF home page is in Canvas' landing page)